zipswich/Cross-platform-String-Resource-Utility/README.md

 This project was created out of the love for the simplicity and high maintainability of Android app string resources, and the reservation about the complexity of Windows app string resources (i.e. Resources.resw).

 This simple library may be useful for the following scenarios:
-1. Reusing string resources for a Windows app.
+1. Reusing Android string resources for a Windows app.
 2. Using strings in Android style for Windows apps even if there is no Android counterpart.
-3. Using strings for cross-platform development targeting Windows, iOS, Android, WebAssembly with Uno Platform.
+3. Using Android style string resources  for cross-platform development targeting Windows, iOS, Android, WebAssembly with Uno Platform.

 Setup instructions:
-One can finish setup and start using and testing XRUtils in a few minutes if strings files already exist.
+One can finish setup and start using and testing XRUtils in a few minutes if string files already exist.

 Create a folder structure of Strings as following (similar to that of Android Projects):